Honors Mentor Council

 2017 Mentor Council Testimonials

-Dr. Adam Watkins – Mentor Council Faculty Advisor
+Dr. Adam Watkins – Director of the Honors Mentor Program

 How to Become a Mentor Council Member

 Mentor Council members are selected through an application process that occurs in the second half of the Fall semester.
 All previous mentors who are committed to returning the next year are eligible to apply.
 Please reach out to Dr. Adam Watkins, Director of the Mentor Program, if you wish to apply (firstname.lastname@example.org).
-This year's application deadline is Friday, November 17.
+This year's application deadline is TBA.

 The Mentor Council President is selected from previous Mentor Council members, based on prior experience and an application.
 Council Members and the President begin their terms at the start of the Spring semester and continue through the end of the Fall semester, allowing them to select and train their own mentor cohort.